cgoemaere/jax-intro/README.md

 # Introduction to JAX

 This repository provides a short, comprehensive notebook introducing you to [JAX](https://github.com/jax-ml/jax).
+With a healthy dose of caffeine! ☕

 ## What you'll learn